 Luckily, unlike other life stressors, such as our relationships or jobs, clutter can be easily fixed.

 Here’s how you can effectively do that, according to Carter:

 You can do this by making each person responsible for one room.
-And if you are on your own, clean up the clutter in one room at a time and finish tidying up that area before you move on to the next one.
+And if you are on your own, start by cleaning up the clutter in one room at a time and finish tidying up that area before you move on to the next one.

 2. You can prevent clutter from invading your place by creating specific places for the items that you often use.
 In this way, you’ll be able to find what you are looking for faster and more easily.

 3. Get rid of things you don’t use, need, or want.
-Whether you’ll recycle it, donate it, or just toss it, it doesn’t matter – just make sure it no longer occupies a place in your home.
+Whether you’ll recycle it, donate it, or just toss it out, it doesn’t matter – just make sure it no longer occupies a place in your home.

 As for the items you rarely use, you can keep them in boxes (e.g. in the garage) so that you make more space for the things you use more commonly.

 4. After you’ve finished using something, put it back to its designated place right away.
 In this way, you’ll prevent clutter from piling up all over the house.